OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/02-multiple-leds.md

 While the individual LEDs will be connected in exactly the same way as in the first experiment, we're going to be using the rails on the breadboard to make the wiring a little simpler.
 Here rails aren't of the train variety - they're the four vertically connected columns on each side of the breadboard.
 You'll see in a second why they're super handy.

-First, grab six LEDs and let's do the following for each one:you'll encounter it as theyou'll encounter it as the
+First, grab six LEDs and let's do the following for each one:

-1. Plug in the LED into the breadboard, making sure to plug the anode and cathode into different rows.
+1. Plug in the LED into the breadboard across the center channel - make sure to keep the anodes and cathodes for each LED on the same sides!
 2. Connect one end of a 200Ω resistor to the cathode row, and the other end into the column marked `-`
-    * This column will be use very often with more complicated projects, now and in the future, we'll call it the `GND` rail.
+    * This column will see a ton of use in complicated projects, now and in the future, we'll call it the `GND` rail.

 >You can probably guess that the column labelled `+` will be used to share a power supply.
 We'll be calling it the `Vcc` rail often in the future!

-Now that you have all six LEDs plugged in, let's connect a jumper wire from the `GND` rail on the breadboard to a Ground pin on the Omega - those will be labelled `GND`.
+Once you've done the above for all six LEDs, let's connect a jumper wire from the `GND` rail on the breadboard to a Ground pin on the Omega - those will be labelled `GND`.
 Since the two red and blue rails are connected vertically, what we've done is connect **all** of the LED cathodes to the Ground using just **one pin** on the Arduino dock.

 To finish off the circuit, we need to connect the anodes of our LEDs to GPIOs on the Arduino Dock.
-We'll be using six digital pins (9, 8, 7, 6, 5, 4) on the Arduino Dock (near the jack barrel connector).
+We'll be using six digital GPIOS (`9`, `8`, `7`, `6`, `5`, `4`) on the Arduino Dock (near the jack barrel connector).

 Once your done, the circuit should look something like this: